Our Farm Store is no longer open. Shipping and Online Order Processing has moved to a new location.

 How to Purchase Oil

-Songline Emu Farm primarily sells its emu oil products online, by catalog or through retailers.
-The farm does however, maintain hours from 12-5pm on Wednesday and Thursday afternoons for local customer pick-up.
-Otherwise sales are encouraged by website or phone.
+Songline Emu Farm sells its emu oil products online, by catalog or through retailers.
+The onsite farm store is no longer open.
 Call for a free catalog.

 Not All Emu Are the Same